Chris is a partner in the London Commercial Litigation team, specialising in competition litigation and mass tort claims.

 - Recent Work

-- acting for BP in its claims against Visa and Mastercard for damages arising from the level of multilateral interchange fees charged to BP
+- Representing BP as claimant against both Visa and Mastercard for damages arising from the level of multilateral interchange fees charged to BP.

-- defending Gemfields (part of the Pallinghurst mining group) in English proceedings for damages arising from alleged violations of human rights standards at a ruby mine in Mozambique
+- Defending Gemfields, an international mining corporation, in English proceedings for damages arising from alleged violations of human rights standards at a mine in Mozambique.

-- advising a large infrastructure client on a claim in respect of bore hole pollution and a claim concerning the level of damages due under a complex long-term PPP contract for conduct arising from a breach of health and safety law.
+- Advising a large infrastructure client on a claim in respect of bore hole pollution and a claim concerning the level of damages due under a complex long-term PPP contract for conduct arising from an alleged breach of health and safety law.

-Chris joined Simmons & Simmons eight years ago from the Litigation and International Arbitration department at a magic circle firm, where he trained as a solicitor and practiced for several years.
+Chris joined Simmons & Simmons in 2010 from the Litigation and International Arbitration department of a magic circle firm, where he trained as a solicitor and practiced for several years.

-Chris regularly delivers client training on his specialist areas of competition litigation and mass tort environment, health and safety disputes.
-He has also published many podcasts and journal articles and is a regular conference speaker.
+Chris regularly delivers client training on his specialist areas, has published many podcasts and journal articles and is a regular conference speaker.

-Chris has recently undertaken a six month client secondment to the disputes team at BP where he advised on high court litigation, arbitration and expert determination.
+He recently spent six months on client secondment to the disputes team at BP where he advised on high court litigation, arbitration and expert determination.
 He has previously also spent time on secondment to the Court of Appeal, working as a judicial assistant.

 Chris has an MA degree in English law and a Master of Laws (LL.M.) in international law, both from Cambridge University (Downing College).

 Outside of his fee-earning work, Chris undertakes a number of pro-bono matters and has become a specialist in both business and human rights and international land rights.
-As part of this work, he has represented the Maasai for a number of years, assisting in their successful negotiation of settlement agreements in respect of several land rights disputes in Tanzania.
+He also sits as a member of the Alliance of Lawyers at Risk

-Chris also acts as the commercial litigation department’s pro bono coordinator.
+In addition to his own pro bono work, Chris acts as the commercial litigation department’s pro bono coordinator.